mheap/nexmo-developer/_tutorials/en/client-sdk/phone-to-app/project/swift.md

 ## Open the Workspace

 As described in the output above, please use `PhoneToApp.xcworkspace` rather than the initial project from now on.
-To open it, type the following in the terminal:
+To open it, type the following in the terminal.

 ``` shell
 open PhoneToApp.xcworkspace